rogerfan/stats306_w20/README.md

 - Lab 4 (2/3):
 - Lab 5 (2/10):

-Note: If clicking the download link doesn't automatically download the file, right click on the download link and choose "Save link as."
+Note: To download a notebook, right click on the download link and choose "Save link as."